javascript - function to es6 class base style -

 you've missed out first 'r' in

-you need use
+constructoryou need use

-).you don't use style call super constructor
+extends eventsonclassline (the more normal thing call importeventemitter, useextends eventemitter).you don't use style call super constructor

-. must before use ofthis
+classevents.eventemitter.call(this);. instead, callsuper. must before use ofthis.

 so minimal changes version is

-class customer extends events {
+class customer extends events { and in constructor:

-constructor() { // added missing 'r' in "constructor" super(); // added console.log("cons", this); // removed `events.eventemitter.call(this);` here // on 4 of following, note `this.` this.on("newregistation", this._validate); this.on("validated", this._insert); this.on("added", this._sendemail); this.on("emailsent", this._registationsuccessful); }
+constructor() { // added missing 'r' in "constructor" super(); // added console.log("cons", this); // removed `events.eventemitter.call(this);` here // on 4 of following, note `this.` this.on("newregistation", this._validate); this.on("validated", this._insert); this.on("added", this._sendemail); this.on("emailsent", this._registationsuccessful); } but, if don't want _ methods public, there's no need them public; create them in constructor:

-class customer { constructor() { super(); console.log("cons", this); const _validate = customer => { if (customer.password == 'password') this.emit("validated", customer); else this.emit("registationfailed", customer); }; const _insert = customer => { this.emit("added", customer); }; const _sendemail = customer => { this.emit("emailsent", customer); }; const _registationsuccessful = customer => { this.emit("registationsuccessful", customer); }; this.on("newregistation", _validate); this.on("validated", _insert); this.on("added", _sendemail); this.on("emailsent", _registationsuccessful); } // public function register(email, password) { var newcustomer = { email: email, password: password } console.log(this); this.emit("newregistation", newcustomer) } }
+class customer { constructor() { super(); console.log("cons", this); const _validate = customer => { if (customer.password == 'password') this.emit("validated", customer); else this.emit("registationfailed", customer); }; const _insert = customer => { this.emit("added", customer); }; const _sendemail = customer => { this.emit("emailsent", customer); }; const _registationsuccessful = customer => { this.emit("registationsuccessful", customer); }; this.on("newregistation", _validate); this.on("validated", _insert); this.on("added", _sendemail); this.on("emailsent", _registationsuccessful); } // public function register(email, password) { var newcustomer = { email: email, password: password } console.log(this); this.emit("newregistation", newcustomer) } } that second form create separate function objects each instance, overhead of quite small. you'd need millions of instances of class matter.

 you don't have create them separately, do:

-...and on. if did, function anonymous, less helpful in stack traces , such if goes wrong. (whereas ones in const _validate = ...
+this.on("newregistration", customer => { if (customer.password == 'password') this.emit("validated", customer); else this.emit("registationfailed", customer); }); ...and on. if did, function anonymous, less helpful in stack traces , such if goes wrong. (whereas ones in const _validate = ... form have names.)

 constructor(...args) { super(...args); // ... }